-Y’all know how it is around these parts.
+Christmas is one GRAND OLD TIME here in Madrid and at Cats Hostels and we always go all out so you guys have the most amazing time here… But we do put our own twist on the holidays!
 We Madrileños see life as one big street party, and our traditions and celebrations all put that into practice!!
 IT’S WHO WE ARE.
 So, keeping this in mind, allow us to share with you our Christmas traditions, and what to expect in Madrid over the holidays.

 MADRID’S CHRISTMAS LIGHTS

-To get into an authentic Christmas fairytale this year go and check out Las Luces del Real Jardín Botánico.
+- To get into an authentic Christmas fairytale this year go and check out Las Luces del Real Jardín Botánico.
 A Christmas light show at the Royal Botanical Gardens.
 The place is already beautiful during the day, (it’s one of our favorite parks and gardens in Madrid) but at night it must be a dream come true!
 This Christmas Garden concept has already been very successful in other European cities and will finally arrive in Madriiiid!
 Plants, flowers, and trees from all corners of the planet will shine with hundreds of colorful lights.
-The inauguration will be on November 19 (this day will be free!), and then you can go every night* from 6:00 p.m. to 11:00 p.m. until January 6.
+The inauguration will be on November 19 (this day will be free!), and then you can go every night* from 6:00 pm. to 11:00 pm. until January 6.
 Tickers can be bought at the box office or online for €12 (* closes on December 24th, 25th and 31th, and January 1st)

 MADRID’S CHRISTMAS MARKETS AND CUTE FAIRS

 - Madrid Christmas Market in Plaza Mayor: Wigs, funny hats, nativity set ornaments, you name it, they’ll have it!!
 Come and have a wander around the more than 100 colorful market stalls.
+Visit it any day of the week from 10:00 am. to 10:00 pm.
 We’d be very surprised if any Christmas visitor had ever missed out on this amazing experience!

 HOW TO CELEBRATE NEW YEAR’S EVE IN MADRID 2020